-Note 3: 0 values determined per JEDEC 51-7, 51-12.
-See Applications Information section for information on improving the thermal resistance and for actual temperature measurements of a demo board in typical operating conditions.
+Note 3: θ values determined per JEDEC 51-7, 51-12.
+See the Applications Information section for information on improving the thermal resistance.
 Note 4: This IC includes overtemperature protection that is intended to protect the device during overload conditions.
 Junction temperature will exceed 150°C when overtemperature protection is active.
 Continuous operation above the specified maximum operating junction temperature will reduce lifetime.